Introduction to FUT or Strip Method Hair Transplants

 - Not suitable for patients who prefer very short hair

 Because every patient has a different set of goals and needs varying amounts of grafts for fullness, UFP Hair Restoration does not provide set costs for surgery without an evaluation.
-A full detailed quote is given during a complimentary consultation or through our Virtual Consultation page.
+A full detailed quote is given during a consultation or through our Virtual Consultation page.

 Following follicular unit transplantation, patients typically resume normal activities the next day with minimal restrictions.
 The donor area where the strip was removed will require about one week of care.